danielnovello/geoWifi/README.md

   All logs in <i>/private/var/log/geowifi.log</i> You might want to scrub the log every now and again.

  Built application, example script and launchDaemon in Testing directory

- <b>To do</b>
- - Add some fail safe catches.
-If command not entered correctly